clatitapitita/Nukepad/README.md

 - Fixed loading issues by replacing casual loading processes with lazy loading processes
 - Fixed the compiler producing garbage and the run button not executing properly
 - Added drag-n-drop and fixed some more bugs
+- Added support for Typescript, PHP, Golang,  JSON files and React

 ### v0.1.3 - alpha Patch $01